-- If a pupil has a medical need, then a detailed care plan is compiled with support from the School Nurse in consultation with parents/carers.
-These are discussed with all staff who are involved with the pupil. - Staff receive specific training when necessary, such as epi-pen, diabetes or asthma training. - Where necessary and in agreement with parents/carers, medicines are administered in school but only where a signed medicine consent form is in place to ensure the safety of both child and staff member. - A number of staff have first aid training and 1 member of staff has paediatric first aid training. - If a child is unable to toilet themselves due to medical needs, an Intimate Care Plan will be drawn up with staff and parents to meet the child's needs.
+- If a pupil has a medical need then a detailed care plan is compiled with support from the School Nurse in consultation with parents/carers.
+These are discussed with all staff who are involved with the pupil. - Staff receive specific training when necessary such as epi-pen, diabetes or asthma training. - Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed medicine consent form is in place to ensure the safety of both child and staff member. - Four members of staff have paediatric first aid training. - If a child is unable to toilet themselves due to medical needs an Intimate Care Plan will be drawn up with staff and parents to meet the child's needs.